dannylekim/kantasky/docs/Notes.md

 # Important

-Reorganize and refactor to be using promises
-Logging functions to keep stack trace
+Reorganize and refactor to be using promises and arrow functions Logging functions to keep stack trace